Go Ad-Free

 Here is a video to explain more about this product.

 Eventually our brilliant natural products chemist created a terrific unscented formulation.
-He also helped us develop an Aluminum-Free Men’s MoM formula with a fresh herbal fragrance.
+He also helped us develop an Aluminum-Free Men’s and Women’s MoM formula with a fresh herbal and floral fragrance.

-With hot weather upon us, we are offering a Father’s Day special 25% sale on both of these aluminum-free 2 oz. deodorants.
-The discount code is POP25.
-It only applies to our Magnesium-Rich Aluminum-Free Roll-on 2 oz Deodorant and our Men’s MoM (Milk of Magnesia Aluminum-Free Roll-On Deodorant.
-This sale will only last through the end of June, 2024.
-Don’t forget the discount code POP25 when checking out!
+As mentioned, MoM is now Magnesium-Rich Aluminum-Free Roll-On Deodorant.
+The discount code is Fall25.
+It only applies to our Magnesium-Rich Aluminum-Free Roll-on 2 oz Deodorant and our Men’s and Women’s MoM (Milk of Magnesia) Aluminum-Free Roll-On Deodorant.
+This sale will only last for one week.
+Don’t forget the discount code Fall25 when checking out!
+It gets you a 20% discount!